-Subhash was a smart, innovative, and self-starter, 23 yrs old guy who started a small business with a limited budget.
-He always wanted to curtail the business expenses smartly and wanted to opt for smarter investment techniques.
+Subhash was a smart, innovative, and self-starter 23-year-old guy who started a small business with a limited budget.
+He always wanted to curtail business expenses smartly and wanted to opt for smarter investment techniques.
 In the initial phase of his business, he noticed he faced some costly and severe challenges.

 Flashback